Learning Outcomes:

 Edit src/main/java/nz/ac/auckland/se281/MessageCli.java

-This class declares most of the messages of the system.
+This class declares all the messages of the system.

 You should not modify this class, but you are encouraged to use it.